How to Best Serve Those Who’ve Served Our Country

 “I love working with military families.
 I find them to be decisive, and they move quickly without drama.
 I am a military wife, so I treat them like family and make them the most important client that I have, because I know what they are going through.
 The next move they make should feel like an adventure, not a chore.” -Lori Ann Coyne, Virginia Realtor

-While civilians also have budgetary restrictions, the military member will likely want to stay within or close to their BAH (Basic Allowance for Housing).
+While, of course, civilians also have budgetary constraints and considerations, the military member will likely want to stay within or close to their BAH (Basic Allowance for Housing).
 The BAH is a benefit given to military members choosing to reside off base, and varies by location and rank.
 Some service members will also receive a COLA (Cost of Living Adjustment) for pricier areas.

 “The Basic Allowance for Housing (BAH) is a U.S. based allowance prescribed by geographic duty location, pay grade, and dependency status.
 It provides uniformed Service members equitable housing compensation based on housing costs in local civilian housing markets within the United States when government quarters are not provided.” -Defense Travel Management Office

-The DoD's BAH calculator is a great tool and helpful to buyers to help determine their budget when purchasing a home.
+The DoD's BAH calculator is a great tool for homebuyers to help determine their budget when purchasing a home.
 As the agent, you can also do a little research on BAH in your area.

 Tips for agents working with a military home buyer: